U.S. Route 11: New York

 US 11 proceeds northwestward through New York from the Pennsylvania border to Binghamton.
 US 11 and I-81 continue to parallel each other as they head north through Cortland and Syracuse.
 The route continues northward to Watertown.
 US 11 heads northeast from Watertown, passing along the northern edge of Fort Drum and traversing a number of towns and villages, including Canton and Potsdam.
 US 11 passes north of the Adirondack Park passing through Malone.
 At Rouses Point, US 11 joins New York State Route 9B and heads north to the Rouses Point–Lacolle 223 Border Crossing, becoming Route 223.

+History

+In Virginia's Shenandoah Valley, US 11 follows much of the historic Valley Pike corridor, previously known as the Great Wagon Road, and before that as the Great Warrior Path.
+After the 1744 Treaty of Lancaster, a marked route up the valley was laid out in 1745 by James Patton and John Buchanan.